 With a Master's degree in physics, you will be qualified for PhD studies in physics.
 Many physics Master's students continue as PhD students, at Uppsala University or elsewhere.
 You will also have the opportunity to work with research and development (R&D) at various companies and public authorities.

-Our graduates work at, for example, the Swedish Meteorological Office (SMHI), Wind power companies and universities (domestic and abroad).
-Job titles include operational forecaster, consultant and PhD-students/researcher.
+Our graduates work at, for example, the Swedish Meteorological and Hydrological Institute (SMHI), wind power companies and universities (domestic and abroad).
+Job titles include operational forecaster, consultant and PhD student/researcher.